arkarn2020/hooks_basics/README.md

             }
         }, [input])

-  > 1. effect (anything related to component/app)-
+  > 1. effect (anything related to component/app)
-  >    by default runs after every re-render of component (or when state changes)
+  >    > by default runs after every re-render of component (or when state changes)

-  > 2. cleanup (function) `OPTIONAL`- to stop memory leak(like addition of eventlisteners) we have to cleanup resources else it will be a mess in large app
+  > 2. cleanup (function) `OPTIONAL`
+  >    > to stop memory leak(like addition of eventlisteners) we have to cleanup resources else it will be a mess in large app

-  > 3. input (dependency parameter) - an array of dependency based on which side effect will run
+  > 3. input (dependency parameter)
+  >    > an array of dependency based on which side effect will run

         [ ]